hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `terminate_notification` - (Optional) A `terminate_notification` block as defined below.

 * `upgrade_mode` - (Optional) Specifies how Upgrades (e.g. changing the Image/SKU) should be performed to Virtual Machine Instances.
 Possible values are `Automatic`, `Manual` and `Rolling`.
 Defaults to `Manual`.

+* `vtpm_enabled` - (Optional) Specifies whether vTPM should be enabled on the virtual machine.
+Changing this forces a new resource to be created.

 * `zone_balance` - (Optional) Should the Virtual Machines in this Scale Set be strictly evenly distributed across Availability Zones?
 Defaults to `false`.
 Changing this forces a new resource to be created.